Mexico's Pena Nieto hounded online by youth groups

-MEXICO CITY, June 13 (Reuters) - Long before the Mexican presidential election officially began, front-runner Enrique Pena Nieto recruited an army of supporters on the Internet that dwarfed those of his rivals.
+MEXICO CITY (Reuters) - Long before the Mexican presidential election officially began, front-runner Enrique Pena Nieto recruited an army of supporters on the Internet that dwarfed those of his rivals.

 But with less than three weeks to go before the July 1 vote, some of the fiercest resistance to his candidacy is being waged online.